-- Plan Element 1 Maintenance and Protection - Plan Element 2 Planting - Plan Element 3 Monitoring and Documentation - Plan Element 4 Sustainability and Management Goals
+- Plan Element 1 Maintenance and Protection - Plan Element 2 Planting - Plan Element 3 Monitoring and Documentation - Plan Element 4 Sustainability and Management Goals - Major goals from the plan include, but are not limited to:

-Major goals from the plan include, but are not limited to:
+Reducing the pruning cycle from seven to six years.

-- Reducing the pruning cycle from seven to six years. - Pruning 7,700 to 9,100 trees annually. - Planting a minimum of 250 trees annually within the parks to increase tree canopy at a rate that exceeds natural mortality rates.
+- Pruning 7,700 to 9,100 trees annually. - Planting a minimum of 250 trees annually within the parks to increase tree canopy at a rate that exceeds natural mortality rates. - Over the years, Fort Wayne has been improving and working toward the goals outlined above.
+Staffing and resource challenges have prevented full goal realization.
+A further discussion of staffing challenges will be presented later in this Master Plan.